gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 ---

-Single Sign On (SSO) is an easy way to sign in to mutliple different applications using one authentication method.
+GitKraken offers a Single Sign On (SSO) option as an easy way to sign in to your account.

-Once your organization has setup SSO with an Identity Provider (IdP), the Owner/Admin on your GitKraken organization can link your orgazation to that identity provider.
+Once your organization has setup SSO with an Identity Provider (IdP), the Owner or an Admin on your GitKraken organization can link your orgazation to that identity provider.
 Then, any users associated with your IdP can login to GitKraken apps and services with a single click. 🎉

 <div class='callout callout--warning'>
     <p><strong>Note:</strong> You must have an active GitKraken Teams or Enterprise License to enable SSO</p>
 </div>

 ## What is SSO?

-Let’s first review the <a href='https://en.wikipedia.org/wiki/Single_sign-on' target='_blank'>Wikipedia</a> definition of SSO:
+The <a href='https://en.wikipedia.org/wiki/Single_sign-on' target='_blank'>Wikipedia</a> definition of SSO:

 *“Single sign-on is an authentication scheme that allows a user to log in with a single ID to any of several related, yet independent, software systems.
 True single sign-on allows the user to log in once and access services without re-entering authentication factors.”*